deafdudecomputers/PalWorldSaveTools/README.md

 For server saves, go to the dedicated server's file location through steam.
 You need at least 4 files to complete the transfer:
 ```
-- The source player character save file in Players folder
+- The source player character save in Players folder
-- The source world's level.sav file
+- The source world's Level.sav
-- The target player character save file in Players folder
+- The target player character save in Players folder
-- The target world's Level.sav file
+- The target world's Level.sav
 ```

 ## How to use Transfer Character:

+⚠️WARNING⚠️: Make sure to disable the private locks on the "source" chests before transferring saves!!!

 Let's say we want to transfer the character from a coop world of a friend to our own world.
 The friend's world would be the source, our own world the destination.